rikhuijzer/bench/generated/rasa/training.md

 - How can I export track.scrobble data from last.fm?
 - How can I backup my wordpress.com hosted blog?

+## intent:sync_accounts
+- How can I sync my Yahoo!
+Calendar with Google Calendar?
+- Google Bookmarks and Chrome Bookmark Sync -- Different?
+- How do I sync my RunKeeper workout schedule with Google Calender?

-## intent:find_alternative
+## intent:none
-- Alternatives for Google Reader (with Android synchronizing)
-- Bugmenot (registration bypasser) alternative that doesn't suck?
-- Alternatives to Twitter
-- Google search engine alternatives
+- Change subject line in new Gmail compose window
-- Alternatives to Google Groups with more features?
+- Email Google Form daily?
-- Are there any good Veoh or Youtube alternatives?
-- Mint alternatives for Canada

 ## intent:filter_spam
 - Does using Gmail's "Never send it to Spam" filter mean I can't train their spam filter?